hippke/wotan/README.md

     $ pip install wotan

-Wotan requires `numpy` and `numba` to run.
-These are installed automatically through `pip`.
-Optional dependencies:
+which automatically installs `numpy` and `numba` if not present.
+Depending on the algorithm, additional dependencies exist:

 | Method          |`scipy`   |`sklearn`   |`statsmodels`   |`supersmoother`   |
 | ----------------|:--------:|:----------:|:--------------:|:----------------:|